top of page

 RESEARCH & CONCEPT

 In this thrust-style stage, the set design created an immersive and unsettling environment that drew the audience directly into the bathhouse of the Charenton Asylum.
 Audience members entered through barred gates—just as the patients did—immediately evoking a sense of confinement and blurring the line between observer and participant.
 Inspired by the director’s vision of a “hall of mirrors that lines the echo chamber of humanity’s history,” the space behind the audience was lined with worn-down shower walls that mirrored each other, each fitted with shower heads hanging directly above the audience.
 This placed viewers physically and psychologically within the same space as the patients.
-At times, the entrance gate was concealed by an Austrian-style curtain, imagined to have been crafted by the inmates themselves from scraps of old clothes, food sacks, and leftover fabric.
+At times, the entrance gate was concealed by an Austrian-style curtain.

 GATE ENTRANCE & SHOWER WALLS